uwedeportivo/torrentzip/README.md

 ## Implementation

 The implementation adapts [archive/zip](http://golang.org/pkg/archive/zip) to use [zlib](http://www.zlib.net/) instead of the Go standard package [compress/flate](http://golang.org/pkg/compress/flate).
 This is necessary because the torrentzip standard requires zlib.
-Integrating zlib was done similar to how [vittess](https://code.google.com/p/vitess/) did it.
+Integrating zlib was done similar to how [vitess](https://code.google.com/p/vitess/) did it.

 The torrentzip format does not allow data declaration sections.
 This implies that the zip file headers need to know compressed sizes.
-This was solved by first writing into a temp file using data declaration section and then writing it to the specified io.Writer with torrentzip headers.
+This was solved by first writing into a temp file using data declaration section and then writing it to the specified io.Writer with torrentzip headers (compression is done only once).

 ## Format explained